 In some circumstances, counsel may also want to consider whether the investigation should be conducted on behalf of the board (or its subcommittee), with counsel reporting to and directed by the board, rather than by management.
-In a shareholder derivative suit, having the board direct the investigation will be the norm, given that the conduct of management will often be at issue and to ensure that the investigation will not be subject to the derivative-claim exception to the attorney–client privilege recognised in some jurisdictions (see Chapter 32 on privilege).
-The board may also be best suited to lead an investigation when the allegations are particularly serious or could have serious consequences for the the company, when the allegations concern the actions of senior management, or when reputational or other concerns require that the investigation be conducted independently of management.
+In a shareholder derivative suit, having the board direct the investigation will be the norm, both because the conduct of management will often be at issue and so that the investigation will not be subject to the derivative-claim exception to the attorney–client privilege recognised in some jurisdictions.
+The board may also be best suited to lead an investigation when the allegations are particularly serious or could have serious consequences for the company, when the allegations concern the actions of senior management, or when reputational or other concerns require that the investigation be conducted independently of management.
 Making that decision in any particular case will depend heavily on the specific facts involved, the company’s business and position in the marketplace, the relationship dynamics at the company and the overall goals of the investigation.

 Whatever decision is made, it is important that the company clearly document who the client is, and the reporting and oversight structure for the investigation.

-6.4 Control of the investigation: in-house or outside counsel
+6.4 Control of the investigation: in-house or external counsel

 Although routine matters can often be handled by in-house counsel, an outside firm should ordinarily conduct the investigation where the potential misconduct could produce significant adverse legal or commercial consequences for the company.
 Though internal investigations can be expensive and time-consuming, these concerns often pale in comparison to the possible legal, financial and reputational risks faced by the company, as well as the need to demonstrate independence.
-Hiring outside counsel allows for a clearer application of attorney–client privilege to communications and work-product of the outside firm, especially where corporation counsel has both business and legal functions.
-Often, both commercial and legal concerns can precipitate an internal investigation, so using outside counsel can decrease the risk of inadvertently waiving privilege.11 External counsel also brings expertise, experience and resources to support the company in challenging situations that are unlikely to arise with any frequency at a particular company.
+Hiring external counsel allows for a clearer application of attorney–client privilege to the communications and work-product of the outside firm, especially where corporation counsel has both business and legal functions.
+Often, both commercial and legal concerns can precipitate an internal investigation, so using external counsel can decrease the risk of inadvertently waiving privilege.
+External counsel also brings expertise, experience and resources to support the company in challenging situations that are unlikely to arise with much frequency at any particular company.

 6.5 Determining the scope of the investigation

 The importance of clarifying the investigation’s scope and purpose at the outset cannot be overstated.
-First, a well-defined and memorialised purpose can help establish the legitimacy of privilege claims over attorney–client communications and work-product produced in the course of the investigation.
-The claim to attorney–client privilege is likely to be much stronger if an independent investigation has been commenced or litigation is reasonably in contemplation (see Chapter 32 on privilege).
+First, a well-defined and memorialised purpose can help establish the legitimacy of privilege claims over attorney–client communications and work-product produced in the course of the investigation; the claim to attorney–client privilege is likely to be much stronger if an independent investigation has been commenced or litigation is reasonably in contemplation.